Lucky2803/CheerBot/README.md

 Finally, the Output Module delivers the tailored response to the user.
 The process continues until the chatbot receives one of the stop keywords.

 UPDATE: GPT3.5 API has been replaced with PALM2 API for response generation as the former API has been closed-sourced.
+THE FREE API KEYS that have been leaked in the code are updated and hence not guaranteed to work!